JosephSarpey/JosephSarpey/README.md

 - 👀 I’m interested in ...automation
 - 🌱 I’m currently learning ...C++
 - 💞️ I’m looking to collaborate on ...AI creation
-- 📫 How to reach me ...via my email
+- 📫 How to reach me ...josephsarpey2002@gmail.com

 <!---
 JosephSarpey/JosephSarpey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.